Jaykul/alt.jaykul.github.io/_posts/2014-07-21-about huddled masses.md

 ---
 layout: post
 title: About Huddled Masses
+subtitle: What this site is about
 date: 2014-07-21 01:02:18 -04:00
 tags: [site-news]
-description: What this site is about
 ---

 This is web site is dedicated to the musings of Joel Bennett (aka Jaykul)